 Week Ending April 27th - 26 cases

 Week Ending May 18th - 106 cases

-For information related to DESE's most recent revisions to COVID-19 Protocols, you can go to the District's Health Services Link.
-In addition the following Letter was sent out to families across the district.
+For information related to DESE's most recent revisions to COVID-19 Protocols, you can go to the District's Health Services LINK.
+In addition the following LETTER was sent out to families across the district this past week.

 June 18th - Disabled American Veterans - June-Fest